jpmens/mosquitto-auth-plug/README.md

 ```

 The SQL query for checking ACLs is optional, but if it is specified, the
-`mysql` back-end can try to limit access to particular topics or topic branches
+`postgres` back-end can try to limit access to particular topics or topic branches
 depending on the value of a database table.
 The query MAY return zero or more
-rows for a particular user, each returning EXACTLY one column containing a
+rows for a particular user, each containing EXACTLY one column containing a
 topic (wildcards are supported).
-A single `'$1`' in the query string is
+A single `$1` in the query string is
-replaced by the username attempting to access the broker, and a single `'$2`' is
+replaced by the username attempting to access the broker, and a single `$2` is
-replaced with the integer value `1` signifying a read-only access attempt
+replaced with an integer, `1` signifying a read-only access attempt
 (SUB) or `2` signifying a read-write access attempt (PUB).

 In the following example, the table has a column `rw` containing 1 for